 2) “ITF Taekwon-Do: The Sine Wave, its figures and execution.” , Totally Tae Kwon Do magazine, October 2019.
 It is probably the most detailed analysis that has been written about the Sine Wave.
 Such work completed the preceding “ITF Taekwon-Do and Sine Wave as Sequential Motion”: More power than what meets the eye“, published in Totally Tae Kwon Do, May, June and July 2010.
 An attempt to explain the reasons for Gen. Choi to modify the way basic technique was performed in Shotokan Karate before adopting it into ITF Taekwon-Do.

 3) “Ancient Military Manuals and Their Relation to Modern Korean Martial Arts”, published in Journal of Asian Martial Arts / Via Media Publications, Vol. 12, Num.
 4, November 2003.

 4) “A Martial Arts Librarian’s Suggestions”, June 2016 Facebook post on the intellectual approach to martial arts growth.

 5) “An Attempt to Define “Taekwon-Do” looking at Bruce Lee, Gen. Choi and his Legacy”, May 2017 Totally Tae Kwon Do magazine.

 6) “Grandmaster Florindo and his Place in the History of Argentine Taekwon-Do”, Feb 2018 Totally Tae Kwon Do magazine.

-References: Blue arrows mean a solid, extended and verified teacher-student relationship; green arrows mean an alleged teacher-student relationship subject to further evidence; red solid arrows mean a teacher-student relationship without extended effective personal exposure; red broken arrows mean an indirect or technically less influential type of teaching relationship.
+References: Blue arrows mean a solid, extended and verified teacher-student relationship; green arrows mean an alleged teacher-student relationship which is not 100% verified; red solid arrows mean a teacher-student relationship with lower intensity in terms of time, exposure or influence compared to “blue” relationships; red broken arrows mean an indirect or technically less influential type of teaching relationship.